-Field guide with more than 1,000 photographs the butterflies of North America north of Mexico.
+Field guide with more than 1,000 photographs of the butterflies of North America north of Mexico.
 Includes true butterflies and common skippers as well as migrants and strays.
 Color plates visually arranged by shape and color.
 Thumb-tab silhouettes give convenient field index.
 Includes size, life cycle, habitat and other markers.
 Very thorough information.

 Too much flipping to find pictures that match the descriptions.